judicodes/carbon-emission-calculator/README.md

   - create custom x-axis ticks to display a multiline tick with date and time
 - add much more tests
 - complete the list of supported countries as listed [here](https://www.notion.so/4b4f41db73254b4b915ba01d55eba7e7?v=4ad0efe7763540ab801fadd9f3bf1ce0)
-- a small usability glitch: when you filter the results by country and then add another data point for that same country, the chart with the filtered results does not automatically rerender
+- fix a small usability glitch: when you filter the results by country and then add another data point for that same country, the chart with the filtered results does not automatically rerender

 ## Dependencies